oktavilla/hopp-docs/docs/identity/products-packages.md

 A product represents a “thing” a customer could access.
 It could be a printed magazine, a newsletter or online premium content.
 It has:

-* A public name
+* A name
-* An identifier that can be used when an external system asks if a specific customer has access to this offer.
+* An identifier that can be used when an external system (like the editorial part of the platform) asks if a specific customer has access.
 * Requirements on a customer that wants to subscribe to it.
 Currently we only support “must have postal address”

 ## Package